CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/5 - Plugins Batch 4 - Submission 2/README.md

 # Unit / Automated Testing

 The reviewer was able to successfully run the unit tests.
 The bash scripts provided in the README files were able to run the unit tests.
-The project has sufficient amount of unit tests which covers all critical classes and methods.
+The project has 29 unit tests which covers all critical classes and methods.

+These tests cover negative and positive paths.
+For example, "setup feed", "deactivate feed" and "summarize feed" tests are among the 11 tests in the RSS Importer repository; among the 6 tests in the Google Calender repository, there are tests such as "New Event" and "Corrupted Event".
+This also applies to other repositories.
+Details on the tests can be found below.

 [Google Calendar Test Logs](assets/test-google-calendar.txt)